themindfulbit/tmb/_content/1-blog/2012-08-13-2156-fear-and-failure.md

    [2]: http://yuvizalkow.com
    [3]: http://yuvizalkow.com/book/

-I say this not because I’ve read it and think it’s awesome (I’m sure it is) or because I know Yuvi and he’s a great guy (I don’t, but he sounds pretty cool).
+I say this not because I think it’s awesome (it is) or because Yuvi is a great guy (he is).
 You should check it out because he’s a fellow creator who has transcended his fears and thrown a bit of himself at the world.
 He’s done this despite the possibility of abject failure.
 For that alone, he has my deepest admiration.

 In honor of the fear he’s experienced around his new book’s launch, [Yuvi asked us][4] to write about fear and failure.